holaaaaa12345/SuperPlug/README.md

 #### Flexible Backend and Dependency
 While the main backend is custom-made, the API allows for seamless backend switch to Scikit-Learn (just uncomment the imports in api.py) if you want more runtime efficiency at the expense of additional dependency.

-# The main page
+# The Main Page
 ![alt text](main_page.PNG)

-# The result page
+# The Result Page
 ![alt text](result_page.PNG)

-# AutoML pipeline
+# AutoML Pipeline
 SuperPlug seeks to abstract away many of the model creation pipeline.
 Here lies the breakdown of what it does under the hood.

 #### The preprocessing pipeline for each column features